Odeloten/MMID-Bot-information/terms-of-service.md

 ---

 ## 4. Availability
-The Bot is privately hosted on a Raspberry Pi.
+The Bot is privately hosted on a physical device.
 Uptime is not guaranteed, and interruptions may occur without notice.

 ---